SQream/sqream_docs/troubleshooting/support_team_access.rst

 Disabling Access for BLUE Support Team
 ======================================

-Once the support team has completed their troubleshooting or investigation, toggle **Enable support team access for** off.
+Once the support team has completed their troubleshooting or investigation, you may either:

+* Toggle **Enable support team access for** off

+* Allow the enabled timeframe for support access to expire